Honda TRX 700XX

 The Honda TRX 700XX is an ATV (All Terrain Vehicle) or quad bike.
-The Honda 700XX is Honda's first generation of the 700XX and is powered by a 686 cc single cylinder, 4 valve, electronically injected fuel engine (approximately 53 hp), with electric start and a 5-speed manual transmission with a 1-speed reverse.
+The Honda 700XX is Honda's first generation of the 700XX and is powered by a 686 cc single cylinder, 4 valve, electronically fuel injected engine (approximately 53 hp), with electric start and a 5-speed manual transmission with a 1-speed reverse.
 Top speed approximately 86 MPH.
 Manufactured from 2008–2009.